Late 1970s

 Mexico, July 1977

-There was a further tour of Central (and possibly South) America in July 1977.
+There was a tour of Central (and possibly South) America in July 1977.
 On Saturday 2 July, Bolet had left for Mexico on AeroMéxico.

 Mexico, July 1977

-In that Friday 8 July concert, Jorge had replaced Polish-British-Canadian violinist Ida Haendel (1928-2020) who had cancelled due to the death of her mother.
+In a concert during this week (5-7th?), Jorge replaced Polish-British-Canadian violinist Ida Haendel (1928-2020) who had cancelled due to the death of her mother.
 'In her place the Cuban pianist Jorge Bolet played Liszt's First Concerto.
 Since we last heard him in New York, many years ago, we hadn't heard anything further about him.
 Now we feel he is a little infected by the current desire for digital lightness and sounds that are more voluminous than noble.'
 (Ahora lo sentimos un poco contagiado del actual afán de ligereza digital y sonoridades más voluminosas que nobles.)
-The concert was with Polish conductor StanisÅ‚aw Skrowaczewski and was completed with Bartok's Miraculous Mandarin [A csodálatos mandarin, Op.
+The concert was with the Filarmónica de las Americas under Polish conductor Stanisław Skrowaczewski, and was completed with Bartok's Miraculous Mandarin [A csodálatos mandarin, Op.
 19, Sz.
-73 (BB 82)] and Tchaikovsky 4.
+73 (BB 82)] and Tchaikovsky's fourth symphony in F minor.
 The reviewer for Hispano Americano (25.7.1977) labours under the misunderstanding that Bolet in 70; Jorge is said to have emphasised the poetic rather than the virtuosic and dramatic.
 'The dull sound of the piano did not allow one to enjoy the cantabile and the tone.'
+El Universal (8.7.77) records that the Liszt was followed by the audience with great emotion, and at the end there was 'an uncontainable explosion of enthusiasm'.
+The President's wife, Carmen Romano de López Portillo, was among the audience.

 Australia, July - September 1977

 On 16 July, Jorge arrived in the morning in Sydney on a Qantas flight from San Francisco via Honolulu, then continued immediately on to Adelaide, arriving at five o'clock in the evening.
+This was his second visit to Australia, the first being in 1965.

 On 19 July there was a recital in Adelaide Town Hall.
 After Launceston, he went to Melbourne, for Rachmaninoff's second concerto with Willem van Otterloo.